 WHY is it beneficial to join a local pet assisted therapy group rather than an online evaluation?

-Best Friends provides in-class instruction and a number of opportunities for you and your pet to interact with veteran pet assisted therapy teams for support and guidance.
-We offer assistance during the training and evaluation and afterward in identifying a location where you and your pet can volunteer.
+Best Friends provides an orientation and a number of opportunities for you and your pet to interact with veteran pet assisted therapy teams for support and guidance.
+We offer assistance during the orientation and evaluation and afterward in identifying a location where you and your pet can volunteer.
 Many people cite Best Friends’ practice of group visits as one reason they prefer to be part of a local group.
 While the majority of our members perform individual visits with their dog, we also organize group visits at various times throughout the months when many teams visit a particular facility or are part of an ongoing program that involves a number of our pet therapy teams.
 There are no requirements about which type of volunteer service you perform and you are free to take part in either or both of the visiting formats.
 And you are not required to join Best Friends if you so choose.

 HOW can I tell if my dog is appropriate for pet assisted therapy?